The Advanced Content Marketing Principles Basic Guides Won't Tell You

 “Omit needless words!
 Omit needless words!
 Omit needless words!”

-As we’ve discussed, people that read blog posts are often skimming.
-But when they do land on a section of interest, they need to be engaged.
+People skim, but when they do land on a section of interest, they need to be engaged.

 If your sentences twist and turn and are full of words that don’t really need to be there just to further make a point that you feel is important then you’ll lose them in a heartbeat.